Washington State HOA Resale Certificate Requirements

 The Timeline

-Under RCW 64.90.640, the association must provide the resale certificate within 10 days of receiving a request.
-That's 10 calendar days, not business days.
+Under RCW 64.90.640, the association has 10 days to deliver the resale certificate after receiving a request.
+Calendar days.
+Not business days.

-If the association doesn't deliver within 10 days, the buyer has grounds to extend contingency periods or potentially void the transaction.
-This deadline has teeth — it's one of the tighter statutory timelines in the country.
+Miss that deadline and the buyer can extend contingency periods or potentially void the whole transaction.
+This isn't a suggestion.
+It's one of the tighter statutory timelines you'll find anywhere in the country, and it has real consequences.

 Fees

-Washington caps the resale certificate fee.
-Under the statute, the association may charge a reasonable fee not to exceed the actual cost of preparing the certificate.
-In practice, most management companies charge between $200 and $350.
+Washington caps the resale certificate fee at the actual cost of preparing it.
+That sounds vague, but in practice most management companies charge between $200 and $350.

 Buyer's Right to Cancel